La Fuga (band): Nubes y claros

 The band decided to make an experiment with their old songs, making an acoustic disc called Nubes y Claros, which went on sale in 2006.
 They included new instruments: violins, flutes, accordions...
 Nando, in the reportage La Fuga: diez años defined the disc as something strange.
-They also did different versions of their old songs and a version of «Donde habita el olvido», of Joaquín Sabina.
+They also did different versions of their old songs and a version of "Donde habita el olvido", of Joaquín Sabina.

-The announced an acoustic mini-tour, using all the new instruments they had used in their new disc, with a special staging due to the different auditoriums in where they played.
+They announced an acoustic mini-tour, using all the new instruments they had used in their new disc, with a special staging due to the different auditoriums in where they played.

-The disc included a special DVD with videos and reportages.
+The disc included a special DVD with videos and reportage.

-For the first time in their career, they realized a tour out of Spain.
-In May and September 2007, they visited Argentina, Uruguay and Chile, countries in where they had a great reception and they played with the Uruguayan band La Chancha and the Argentineans Bulldog.
+For the first time in their career, they toured outside Spain.
+In May and September 2007, they visited Argentina, Uruguay and Chile, countries where they had a great reception and they played with the Uruguayan band La Chancha and the Argentinians Bulldog.

 Asuntos pendientes

 After 3 years without releasing a studio album, La Fuga announced Asuntos Pendientes, their new studio album.
-This time the production was bigger than anyone before, they even were title page in an important magazine: HeavyRock.
+This time the production was bigger than anyone before, they even were title page in the magazine HeavyRock.

 The disc was on a part conditioned by the tour all over South America: some songs were written during the tour, and it is seen in the lyrics the surprise of the group when they realized about the lifestyle of some of the people of the zone.

-The first single, «No sólo respirar», changes a lot the rhythm comparing to their other songs, is the fastest.
-The video was recorded in the same place that «Polvo en los ojos», of Soziedad Alkohólika.
+The first single, "No sólo respirar", changes the rhythm and is faster compared to their other songs.

-In the tour they went again to ViñaRock.
-They also played at the Mediatic Festival.
+On this tour they again played Viña Rock, and also played at the Mediatic Festival.

 Changes

 27 October 2009, la Fuga announced that Rulo, bassist and vocalist, was leaving the band.
 But the group continued doing music as always.

-Later, in June 2010 Fito also abandoned La Fuga to play with Rulo.
+Later, in June 2010 Fito also left La Fuga to play with Rulo.

 The separation of the band created two bands: